usmayoung/troll_captcha/README.md

         # You can run server on Mac OSX by running main, (you will need to have go installed on your local environment)
         # Run/Start the server using go run which runs on localhost:8000/
         # By default this will use local files to create captcha text

         go run main.go

         # You can add the following flag -captcha_numb to determine the captcha text size
         # If this flag is set and greater than 0, it will fetch for that many Chuck Norris
         # jokes as the captcha text

         go run main.go -captcha_numb=100

+        # OR if you don't have go installed you can just run the binary by running the included
+        #main executable, the version included on github is compiled for Linux distros
+        #You will also need to run this exectutable from the same directory as the text and
+        #template directories

+        ./main

         # Run the test suite from the models directory

         go test

 ## Assumptions/Decisions made